magento/devdocs/src/guides/v2.3/architecture/archi_perspectives/components/modules/mod_and_areas.md

 *  **Cron** (`crontab`): In `pub/cron.php`, the [`\Magento\Framework\App\Cron`]({{ site.mage2bloburl }}/{{ page.guide_version }}/lib/internal/Magento/Framework/App/Cron.php#L68-L70){:target="_blank"} class always loads the 'crontab' area.

 You can also send requests to Magento using the SOAP, REST and GraphQL APIs.
-These two areas
+These three areas

 *  **Web API REST** (`webapi_rest`): entry point for this area is `index.php` or `pub/index.php`.
 The REST area has a front controller that understands how to do [URL](https://glossary.magento.com/url) lookups for REST-based URLs.